rixx/books.rixx.de/data/reviews/emily-tesh/silver-in-the-wood/index.md

 review:
   date_read:
   - 2020-02-20
-  did_not_finish: false
   rating: 4
   tldr: Fairytale-style romance, very English.
 I enjoyed the (queer) characters and
     the writing, even though the standard hurt/comfort arc was a little low on substance.
 social:
   mastodon:
     datetime: 2020-07-04 23:30:07.482520